In this article

 3. Showcases New Products on Large-scale Exhibitions

-One of the secrets to Huawei’s success is its introduction of its new products in large-scale exhibitions.
+One of the secrets to Huawei's success is the introduction of its new products in large-scale exhibitions.

-Exhibitions are a great way to increase brand awareness, to promote new products and to demonstrate the company’s achievements and innovations.
+Exhibitions are a great way to increase brand awareness, promote new products, and to demonstrate the company's achievements and innovations.